Flight canceled? Experts share some advice about what to do

 More than 2,800 more flights had already been canceled in the U.S. as of 7 a.m.
 Tuesday, according to the flight tracking service FlightAware, and problems are likely to continue at least into Wednesday.

-Staying calm __ and knowing your rights __ can go a long way if your flight is canceled, experts say.
+Staying calm, and knowing your rights, can go a long way if your flight is canceled, experts say.
 Here’s some of their advice for dealing with a flight cancellation:

 MY FLIGHT WAS CANCELED.
 WHAT NEXT?